alex-aka-ap/Product_Team06/README.md

 Then push the changes to your GitHub account with:
 > $ git push -u origin my-feature

-4. Go to the GitHub web page of your fork of the ArviZ repo.
+4. Go to the GitHub web page of your fork of the app repo.
 Click the 'Pull request' button to send your changes to the project's maintainers for review.
 This will send an email to the committers.

 ## 4. Important URLs hosted for the app